What is low-code development and why you should care?

 7. Application lifecycle management

-Low-code platforms support all phases of the app development lifecycle from drafting the first ideas to the operation stage.
-By using automation and abstraction, all phases are accelerated for a faster delivery rate.
-Certain platforms help streamline project management, version control, version testing, deployment, and so on.
+Low-code platforms support every phase of the app lifecycle, from first idea to operation.
+Through automation and abstraction, each phase is accelerated, and many platforms streamline project management, version control, testing, and deployment.

 Low-code applications across industries